rgm/hello-lagrangian/hello-lagrangian.md

 [^1]: Note that you wouldn't normally do all this at the shell.
 I'm reducing the number of moving parts for learning purposes.
 Lagrangian has extensive Xcode integration, and Rob is performing yeoman's work in keeping it working.
-Frustrating evidence suggests that Apple may not rely on its own unit-testing tools as much as one would hope.
+Frustrating and mounting evidence suggests that Apple may not rely on its own unit-testing tools as much as one would hope.

 [^2]: You could make this work with older versions of OS X or even Linux / GNUStep.
-For convenience, The demonstration project contains binaries built against 10.8 using Xcode 4.6.
+For convenience, the project uses binaries pre-built against 10.8 using Xcode 4.6.
 You could build your own.
-The real prerequisite is a relatively recent version of clang, since Lagrangian makes heavy use of blocks and ARC.
+The real prerequisite is a relatively recent version of `clang`, since L3 makes heavy use of blocks and ARC.

 [^4]: `git checkout master`